pupenasan/hmi/citect/parameters.md

 Parameter values collected from the user through the Wizard interface are written to the <ProfileName> ini file.

-**Note**: To use a profile, either select it locally on a computer using the Computer Setup Wizard, or use the deployment feature (see [Deployment Computers](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Content/Deployment_Computers.html)).
+**Note**: To use a profile, either select it locally on a computer using the Computer Setup Wizard, or use the deployment feature (see Deployment Computers).
 The values  in the profile.ini will take precedence over the values set in the local Citect.ini.
 However,  values that are set for the  parameters [CtEdit]Run, [CtEdit]Bin, [CtEdit]Data, [CtEdit]Logs,  [CtEdit]Config will  be taken from the local citect.ini and not from the profile.ini.

 ### Run the Profile Wizard